15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Lauren Beukes

 If you are looking for an author who produces work similar to Stephen King’s It, you should explore Lauren Beuke’s novels.
-She is a South African novelist who beautifully blends psychological horror and alternative history, sometimes working with just a touch of science fiction.
-Her high-concept horror novels deal with important themes, such as violence, ambition, and changes over time.
-In Broken Monsters, she uses her signature writing style that is mysterious in nature which intrigues her readers.
-Looking for more fiction books?
-You might also enjoy our list of authors like sarah j maas
+She’s a South African novelist who beautifully blends psychological horror and alternative history, sometimes working with just a touch of science fiction.

 4. Alma Katsu